If you’re looking for somewhere to go whale watching in Puerto Rico then you’re in the right place.

 The best spot in Rincón for whale watching is El Faro Lighthouse which is located on a clifftop.

-You can also often spot whales from the shores of Rincón’s beaches.
-The best beaches for whale watching are Tres Palmas, Sandy Beach and Domes.
+I also heard that you can sometimes spot whales from the shores of Rincón’s many beaches.
+The best beaches for whale watching in Rincón are Tres Palmas, Sandy Beach and Domes.

 Whilst you can often see whales from the beaches, many people opt for a boat tour which will take you out into the ocean for a closer look at the whales.